svaksha/diversity-index/di-conferences-events.md

 ----

-# PAST
+# ARCHIVE
-A list of events that were conducted OR whose call for proposals (CFP) has **CLOSED** - check their website for registration ticket information.
+An archive of events that were conducted OR whose call for proposals (CFP) has **CLOSED** - check their website for registration ticket information.

 ### GHC.USA
 + __Info__:: The [Grace Hopper Celebration](http://gracehopper.org/) (USA), offers the following grants: